Submodular Functions: Learnability, Structure, and Optimization: Introduction

 \subsubsection{New Structural Results}

 \paragraph{A new matroid construction} The first result in this paper is the construction of a family of submodular functions with interesting technical properties.
-These functions are the key ingredient in our lower bounds for learning and property testing of submodular functions, inapproximability results for submodular optimization problems, and the non-existence of succinct, approximate representations for gross substitutes functions.
+These functions are the key ingredient in our lower bounds for learning submodular functions, inapproximability results for submodular optimization problems, and the non-existence of succinct, approximate representations for gross substitutes functions.

 Designing submodular functions directly is difficult because there is very little tangible structure to work with.
 It turns out to be more convenient to work with \newterm{matroids}\footnote{ For the reader unfamiliar with matroids, a brief introduction to them is given in \Section{matroidbackgr}.
 For the present discussion, the only fact that we need about matroids is that the rank function of a matroid on $[n]$ is a submodular function on $2^{[n]}$. }, because every matroid has an associated submodular function (its \newterm{rank function}) and because matroids are a very rich class of combinatorial objects with numerous well-understood properties.